What is Za'atar, and is all Za'atar the same?

 The Zaatar Plant - Native to the Mediterranean but Flavors Differ between Sub-regions

 The name Zaatar actually refers to both a plant and the product mixture described above with the sumac, sesame seeds and other spices.
 The plant Zaatar may be referred to as the Middle-Eastern oregano but is locally knwon as wild thyme, or wild Zaatar.
-The scientific name is Origanum Syriacum which is in the Origanum genus under the Lamiaceae (mint) family plant kingdom rank.
+The scientific name is Origanum Syriacum (also known Majorana syriaca) which is in the Origanum genus under the Lamiaceae (mint) family plant kingdom rank.
 There are other strains under the Lamiaceae mint family such as Thymus serphyllum, native to Northern Europe, and known also as wild thyme, and Thymus vulgaris native to southern Europe and known as English thyme, as well as others.
 Origanum syriacum, or Zaatar, is native to the Middle East.
 It is a short shrub of up to 2.5 feet.
 It is characterized by its small white flowers and very fragrant cottony leaves.
 Like many herbs, flavor is determined by the oil content of the herb.
 With Zaatar plant leaves, a high or low content of the thymol oil drives the flavor intensity.
-Within the cultivation regions of the Middle-East, thymol oil content of the Zaatar plant varies widely, from few milligrams to forty, per kilogram.
+Within the cultivation regions of the Middle-East, essential oil content of the Zaatar leaves varies widely, from few milligrams to forty, per kilogram.

 The Making of Zaatar - Good Qualities are Hand-Made